Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

 Socio-economic factors (or determinants) play a key role in mental health and wellbeing for all of us, and are particularly important for marginalized populations.
 Three significant determinants of positive mental health and wellbeing are: social inclusion; freedom from discrimination and violence; and access to economic resourcesi.

-All three factors impact LGBT individuals and communities in Ontario:
+All three factors impact LGBTQ individuals and communities in Ontario:

 - Bisexual and trans people are over-represented among low-income Canadians